 - 2. Freedom from Discomfort by providing an appropriate environment including shelter and a comfortable resting area. - Proposed Standards allow wire and slatted flooring. - Proposed Standards do not specify any litter quantity or quality requirements. - Proposed Standards make no requirement for access to fresh air. - Proposed Standards fail to specify maximum ammonia level. - 3.
-Freedom from Pain, Injury or Disease by prevention or rapid diagnosis and treatment. - Proposed Standards make no requirements regarding routine observation of birds for signs of disease or injury. - Proposed Standards have no requirement that sick or injured birds be separated from other birds and given treatment or humanely killed. - Proposed Standards allow painful beak trimming. - Proposed Standards allow painful toe clipping. - Proposed Standards allow painful comb dubbing. - Proposed Standards make no requirements regarding use of analgesia and anesthetics for painful procedures. - Proposed Standards allow catching and carrying birds by a single leg, which may result in pain and injury. - 4.
-Freedom to Express Normal Behavior by providing sufficient space, proper facilities and company of the animal's own kind. - Proposed Standards allow battery cages, which not only prevent birds from expressing normal behavior, but conditions also cause pain, injury, discomfort, and distress. - Proposed Standards make no requirement that birds receive either outdoor access or environmental enrichment indoors. - Proposed Standards make no specifications to allow birds the opportunity to perch. - Proposed Standards include no requirement for nest boxes or nesting areas. - Proposed Standards allow only 67 square inches per bird in battery cages (five years after the effective date of the rule), so birds may be prevented from flapping their wings and moving around normally.
+Freedom from Pain, Injury or Disease by prevention or rapid diagnosis and treatment. - Proposed Standards make no requirements regarding routine observation of birds for signs of disease or injury. - Proposed Standards have no requirement that sick or injured birds be seaparted from other birds and given treatment or humanely killed. - Proposed Standards do not specify a limit on maximum growth rates for birds that result in pain and disability. - Proposed Standards allow painful beak trimming of breeders. - Proposed Standards allow painful toe clipping of breeding cockerels. - Proposed Standards allow painful comb dubbing of breeding cockerels. - Proposed Standards allow catching and carrying birds by a single leg, which may result in pain and injury. - Proposed Standards make no requirement for a dark period to allow for proper rest. - 4.
+Freedom to Express Normal Behavior by providing sufficient space, proper facilities and company of the animal's own kind. - Proposed Standards make no requirement that birds receive either outdoor access or environmental enrichment indoors. - Proposed Standards make no specifications to allow birds the opportunity to perch. - Proposed Standards do not specify maximum stocking density, so birds may be prevented from flapping their wings and moving around normally. - Proposed Standards do not specify minimum light intensity, thereby allowing constant low-level lighting.

-- Proposed Standards do not specify minimum light intensity, thereby allowing constant lowlevel lighting. - 5.
-Freedom from Fear and Distress by ensuring conditions and treatment which avoid mental suffering. - Proposed Standards make no provisions for birds to escape from threats such as other, more aggressive birds. - Proposed Standards make no limit on flock size, which may lead to distress from overcrowding, noise and commotion. - Proposed Standards make no stipulation that workers and catching crews are trained in humane handling.
+- 5. Freedom from Fear and Distress by ensuring conditions and treatment which avoid mental suffering. - Proposed Standards make no provisions for birds to escape from threats such as other, more aggressive birds. - Proposed Standards make no limit on flock size, which may lead to distress from overcrowding, noise and commotion. - Proposed Standards make no stipulation that workers and catching crews are trained in humane handling.